cysouw/diathesis/text/c08_infinitive.md

 This diathesis can be applied to verbs of various argument structures.
 There is always a new nominative introduced, and the old nominative is demoted to an accusative.
 If there is already an accusative present as in [@llast] then the resulting construction simply has two accusative constituents.
 Such double accusatives are unusual in German because most role-remappings lead to a chain of remappings to not end up with identically marked constituents (see [@sec:intro-chaining] on the notion of a 'chain').
 Any datives [@next a] or prepositional phrases [@next b] are simply left untouched by this diathesis.

 ::: ex
 a.
-Ich schreibe dir einen Brief. \
+Ich schreibe meiner Oma einen Brief. \
-   Er lässt mich dir einen Brief schreiben.
+   Meine Mutter lässt mich meiner Oma einen Brief schreiben.
 b.
-Der Vater ärgert sich über den Stau. \
+Der Vater ärgert sich über die vielen Staus. \
-   Ich lasse meinen Vater sich über den Stau ärgern.
+   Die Nachrichten lassen meinen Vater sich über die vielen Staus ärgern.
 :::

 However, double accusatives as produced by this diathesis [@next a] can be resolved by optionally changing the new accusative to a *von* prepositional phrase [@next b], or even dropping it altogether, inducing a passive reading with unknown agent [@next c].